 From the FMEDA, failure rates are derived for each important failure category.
 All failure rate analysis results and useful life limitations are listed in the FMEDA report [R1].
-Tables in the FMEDA report list these failure rates for the 3144 4-20mA / HART Temperature Transmitter under a variety of applications.
+Tables in the FMEDA report list these failure rates for the 644 4-20mA / HART Temperature Transmitter under a variety of applications.
 The failure rates listed are valid for the useful life of the devices.

 According to IEC 61508 the architectural constraints of an element must be determined.
-This can be done by following the 1{H} approach according to 7.4.4.2 of IEC 61508 or the 2{H} approach according to 7.4.4.3 of IEC 61508.
+This can be done by following the $1{H}$ approach according to 7.4.4.2 of IEC 61508 or the $2{H}$ approach according to 7.4.4.3 of IEC 61508.

-The 1_H approach involves calculating the Safe Failure Fraction for the entire element.
+The $1_H$ approach involves calculating the Safe Failure Fraction for the entire element.

-The 2_H approach involves assessment of the reliability data for the entire element according to 7.4.4.3.3 of IEC 61508.
+The $2_H$ approach involves assessment of the reliability data for the entire element according to 7.4.4.3.3 of IEC 61508.

-The failure rate data used for this analysis meet the exida criteria for Route 2{H} .
-Therefore, the 3144 Temperature Transmitter can be classified as a 2{H} device.
-When 2{H} data is used for all of the devices in an element, the element meets the hardware architectural constraints up to SIL 2 at HFT=0 (or SIL 3 @ HFT=1) per Route 2{H} .
+The failure rate data used for this analysis meets the exida criteria for Route $2{\text{H}}$ .
+Therefore, the 644 Temperature Transmitter can be classified as a $2{\text{H}}$ device.
+When $2{\text{H}}$ data is used for all of the devices in an element, the element meets the hardware architectural constraints up to SIL 2 at HFT=0 (or SIL 3 @ HFT=1) per Route $2{\text{H}}$ .

-If Route 2_H is not applicable for the entire element, the architectural constraints will need to be evaluated per Route 1_H .
+If Route $2_H$ is not applicable for the entire final element, the architectural constraints will need to be evaluated per Route $1_H$ .

-Note, as the 3144 4-20mA / HART Temperature Transmitter are only one part of a (sub)system, the SFF should be calculated for the entire element combination.
+Note, as the 644 4-20mA / HART Temperature Transmitter are only one part of a (sub)system, the SFF should be calculated for the entire final element combination.

-These results must be considered in combination with PFD{avg} values of other devices of a Safety Instrumented Function (SIF) in order to determine suitability for a specific Safety Integrity Level (SIL).
+These results must be considered in combination with $PFD{avg}$ values of other devices of a Safety Instrumented Function (SIF) in order to determine suitability for a specific Safety Integrity Level (SIL).
 The architectural constraints requirements of IEC 61508-2, Table 2 also need to be evaluated for each application.
 It is the end user's responsibility to confirm this for each particular application and to include all components of the element in the calculations.

-The analysis shows that the design of the 3144 4-20mA / HART Temperature Transmitter can meet the hardware requirements of IEC 61508, SIL 3 and SIL 2 for the 3144 4-20mA / HART Temperature Transmitter.
-The Hardware Fault Tolerance and PFD{avg} requirements of IEC 61508 must be verified for each specific design.
+The analysis shows that the design of the 644 4-20mA / HART Temperature Transmitter can meet the hardware requirements of IEC 61508, SIL 3 and SIL 2 for the 644 4-20mA / HART Temperature Transmitter depending on the complete element design.
+The Hardware Fault Tolerance and PFDavg requirements of IEC 61508 must be verified for each specific design.